aaronottinger/aaronottinger.github.io/classes/digitalidentites/dice4010syllabus2020.md

 ## Course Overview

-In "Bugs' Bonnets" (1956), Elmer Fudd is chasing Bugs Bunny, as is typical, but there are hats that have spilled out of a truck and keep falling from the sky, landing on the heads of Buggs and Elmer Fudd.
+In "Bugs' Bonnets" (1956), Elmer Fudd is chasing Bugs Bunny, as is typical, but there are hats that have spilled out of a truck and keep falling from the sky, landing on the heads of Bugs and Elmer Fudd.
 With each new hat, they assume a new personality.
 The episode opens with a little lesson about the effect that clothes have on one's identity: "It is a well-known psychological fact that peoples' behavior is strongly affected by the way they dress."

 ![a man whose clothes are in the process of being changed](mildmanneredman.png)